-Born and bred in the area and living on a property in the Harrami area, I went to school at Thangool State School and then the Biloela State High school.
+Born and bred in the area and living on a cattle property in the Harrami area, I went to school at Thangool State School and then the Biloela State High school.
 My administration training was gained as an employee at Power Brothers Accountancy Firm.
 Married to the gorgeous Chubb I have two wonderful children Ryan and Leticia.
 I began work at Redeemer in 2009 as the Office Manager.
 I feel very privileged to be able to work with the wonderful students, parents and staff here at Redeemer.

 Mrs Petrea Jensen

 I grew up in Biloela and moved away to attend University in Toowoomba, where I completed a Bachelor of Business.
 I then worked as an Accountant for Suncorp in Brisbane for 9 years.
 After marrying my High School sweetheart, I took time away from the business world to raise our three children.
 Biloela was always “home” for us so in 2006 we purchased a small business and moved back.
 It was then that my eldest daughter started at Redeemer in Prep and I became an active parent within the school community.
 At the beginning of 2012 I started at Redeemer as a member of staff in the office.
 It was a perfect fit for me as it combined my enjoyment of working with children and my love of numbers.

 Mrs Heidi Stevens

 I was born and raised in Toowoomba.
 My early years were spent swimming and going to soccer carnivals with my brother.
 After completing high school, I worked in the Loans Department of Heritage Building Society.
 It was time for a change, which took me to Brisbane and then the Gold Coast working for a Law Firm.
 I was married to Scott in 2001 which brought me to Biloela.
 We now have 2 children, Corey and Abby.
 My interests include swimming/keeping fit, reading, cooking and shopping.